Renovation

 In the attic, I framed the two walls that would make the side and back boundries of my new space.
 Once all the beams and rafters were in place, the recessed lights were in, and the space was cleaned, I was able to start stripping the sheetrock from the ceiling.
 I started on one side so that I could wallboard up to the roof along my newly framed walls.
 I used thin fiberglass insulation all the way around to protect from the cool and heat of the vented attic.

-Next I tore down the rest of the ceiling, and started sheetrocking the rafters.
-Above-left, you can see the insulation, and the recessed lights I put in at the end of the room.
 I spent a few weeks balancing on ladders and beams sheetrocking, taping, and compounding the new ceiling.
 After the ceiling was done, I made boxes out of birch plywood to finish off the beams.
 Then I painted the room.